 Read items 11a-15a, listen and choose the best answer (A, B, or C) for each item.

-So you mentioned that you used to go camping, and I’m afraid that I had no experience of camping when I was growing up.
+Speaker 1: So you mentioned that you used to go camping, and I’m afraid that I had no experience of camping when I was growing up.
 But when I was about 18 years old, I decided to go to France with a friend and in the beginning we stayed at cheap hotels, and after a bit money was becoming a little tight and so we decided to go to a camp site.
 And the camp site had a list of how much everything cost outside, and it said for one tent it would be this amount and for two tents this amount, etc., so we said oh that’s great.
 So we went in and we paid this small amount for this tent and they said go to plot number 56 so off we go to plot number 56 and we look and there’s just a piece of bare earth.
 And we were so stupid we hadn’t realized that a camp site is not like a hotel where the tent is actually waiting for you to go and sleep there.

+Speaker 2: You need a tent

-You do actually need a tent.
+Speaker 1: You do actually need a tent.

-So what did you do?
+Speaker 2: So what did you do?

-We actually just lay on this bare piece of earth and went to sleep on a piece of ground, which we could have had for free outside the campsite.
+Speaker 1: We actually just lay on this bare piece of earth and went to sleep on a piece of ground, which we could have had for free outside the campsite.

 Listen again and check your answers.